 Bring along enough weight to hold the bottom and enough replacements if you become snagged and lose the rig.
 Sixty miles back home to pick up more gear is out of the question.
 Come prepared.

-Red Snapper can quickly become weary of terminal tackle.
+Another important snapper fishing tip is that red Snapper can quickly become weary of terminal tackle.
 Tie a twenty-foot leader line beyond a swivel with a weight on the mainline.
 This will keep the red snapper from becoming skittish.

 When it comes to heading offshore to catch red snapper, the key is to be prepared in advance.
 The season comes and goes within short order, so be sure to have your license, boat or charter, gear, and a group of friends or family ready to head out on the adventure.
 The season is short, but the bite is hot when North Carolina, South Carolina, and Georgia open the season.
 Be ready to head offshore for one of the best-tasting fish in the ocean.